 SOAS Library is one of the world's most important academic libraries for the study of Africa, Asia and the Middle East, attracting scholars from all over the world.
 The Library houses over 1.2 million volumes, together with significant archival holdings, special collections and a growing network of electronic resources.

 Preliminary Mathematics and Statistics Course

-Our quantitative methods teaching begins with a three-week preliminary course in mathematics, statistics and computing.
+Our econometrics teaching begins with a three-week preliminary course in mathematics, statistics and computing.
 The objective of the course is to review the basic quantitative skills assumed once formal teaching commences.
 This course is compulsory.

-A postgraduate degree in Economics with reference to Environment and Development from SOAS equips students with a range of important skills to continue in the field of research as well as a portfolio of widely transferable employability skills valued by a wide range of employers.
+A postgraduate degree in Economics and Environment from SOAS equips students with a range of important skills to continue in the field of research as well as a portfolio of widely transferable employability skills valued by a wide range of employers.
 These include numeracy, analytical thinking and general skills such as organisation and effective communication skills.
 Graduates of this programme will develop a specialised understanding of the environmental and development concerns.
 In addition the study of Economics gives students particular problem solving skills including: abstraction, analysis, quantification, strategic thinking and adaptability.

-Postgraduate students from the SOAS MSc in Economics with reference to Environment and Development have followed successful careers in both academic work and also in international banking and financial analysis, in
+Postgraduate students from the SOAS MSc in Economics and Environment have followed successful careers in both academic work and also in international banking and financial analysis, in

 national governments in many parts of the world, in international development agencies and in a range of non-government organisations.
 A postgraduate degree is a valuable experience that provides students with a